 We recommend you always have a recent backup of your website, ideally at least daily or weekly.
 Obviously that will change depending on how frequently you update your website, but the longer you leave it, the more work you’re likely to lose if something happens.

-Another important thing to consider is that it’s good practice to backup your entire website before making any significant changes to it, moving it to a new host, or changing your site’s domain.
+Another important thing to consider is that it’s good practice to back up your entire website before making any significant changes to it, moving it to a new host, or changing your site’s domain.

 What you need to back up: files vs database